josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/💫_Containment_Logic/🕰️_why_exposure_persists.md

 ## ✨ Stardust
 exposure persistence, institutional latency, ethics of observation, duty of care, oversight renewal

-*Last updated 2025-10-13  |  In a just system, “wait and see” never outlives “protect and care.”*
+*In a just system, “wait and see” never outlives “protect and care.”*

+_Last updated: 2025-12-12_